dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 <Snippet path="tutorial-managed-repo" />

 ## Initialize your dbt project and start developing
+This guide assumes you use the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to develop your dbt project and define metrics.
+However, the dbt Cloud IDE doesn't support using [MetricFlow commands](/docs/build/metricflow-commands) to query or preview metrics (support coming soon).

+To query and preview metrics in your development tool, you can use the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) to run the [MetricFlow commands](/docs/build/metricflow-commands).

-Now that you have a repository configured, you can initialize your project and start development in dbt Cloud:
+Now that you have a repository configured, you can initialize your project and start development in dbt Cloud using the IDE:

 1. Click **Start developing in the dbt Cloud IDE**.
 It might take a few minutes for your project to spin up for the first time as it establishes your git connection, clones your repo, and tests the connection to the warehouse.
 2. Above the file tree to the left, click **Initialize your project**.
 This builds out your folder structure with example models.